 Graduate students have always been at the center of ASLE.
 Even before our association was formally organized, The American Nature Writing Newsletter, a biannual publication founded by Alicia Nitecki in 1989, and the forerunner of ASLE News, included the writing and editorial contributions of graduate students—some of whom would become founding members of our association.
-Graduate students then joined experienced teachers and scholars in building ASLE, compiling reading lists, syllabi and a handbook for graduate study.
+Graduate students then joined experienced teachers and scholars in building ASLE, compiling reading lists, syllabi and a “Where to Study” list of institutions with graduate programs in the environmental humanities.

 Today, graduate student members of ASLE enjoy: